B.A., Biopsychology, University of South Florida

 Ph.D., Neuroscience, Harvard-MIT Division of Health Sciences & Technology

-Gus knew he had to become a teacher to truly understand learning in educational settings.
-And he needed a school that would facilitate the kind of evidence-based learning he wanted to explore — an environment, in other words, that aims to translate current knowledge about how students learn into teaching practice.
+Gus knew he needed a school that would facilitate the kind of evidence-based learning he wanted to explore — an environment, in other words, that aims to translate current knowledge about how students learn into teaching practice.

 At Acera, he found his match.
 Integrating tools from fields such as behavioral analytics, Gus helps Acera collect data and assess our social-emotional learning interventions, for the benefit of students, teachers and the education community. :

 Working together with our learning research partners at the Harvard Graduate School of Education, our research program is currently active in the following two aims:

 1).
 Growth Mindset: this is a phrase we often hear of in motivation theory, but how does it form in the first place?
 What are the factors and conditions that influence this development?
 To what extent does this mindset persist when a student transfers into a different environment?
 We aim to tackle these questions through a combination of questionnaire, narrative, portfolio and experience-based assessment methods.

 2).
 Perspective-Taking and Empathy: how can we use virtual reality (VR) environments in order to enhance students’ ability to take the perspective of another?
 How can we build a virtual ‘bridge’ connecting us to partner schools so that students can use this perspective-taking ability to collaboratively solve complex and fun systems-thinking challenges together?